mgblackwater/stevekinney.net/content/courses/testing/assert-versus-expect.md

 ---
-title: The Key Difference Between `assert` and `expect`
+title: The Key Difference Between assert and expect
-description: Differences in usage patterns and APIs between `assert` and `expect`.
+description: Differences in usage patterns and APIs between assert and expect.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:10.955Z
 ---

 The key difference between `assert` and `expect` lies in their **usage patterns** and **API styles** in testing libraries.
 Both are used for writing assertions (i.e., verifying that certain conditions hold true in your tests), but they differ in syntax, style, and flexibility.